DerelictOrg/DerelictASSIMP3/README.md

 DerelictASSIMP3
 ===============

-A dynamic binding to [Assimp3][1] for the D Programming Language.
+A dynamic binding to [Assimp3][1] version 3.0 for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictASSIMP3 and load ASSIMP at run time.
+Please see the [Derelict documentation][2], for information on how to build DerelictASSIMP3 and load ASSIMP at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.assimp3.assimp;